auraphp/Aura.Marshal/README.md

 > marshal (verb): to arrange in proper order; set out in an orderly manner; arrange clearly: to marshal facts; to marshal one's arguments. --  [dictionary.com](http://dictionary.reference.com/browse/marshal)

 The Aura.Marshal package is a data-object marshalling tool.
-It takes results from data sources (whether from SQL, Mongo, CSV, or something else) and marshals those result sets into domain model objects of your own design, preserving data relationships along the way.
+It takes results from data sources and marshals those result sets into domain model objects of your own design, preserving data relationships along the way.

 You can use any database access layer you like with Aura.Marshal, such as ...